Van Vlissingen en Dudok van Heel: Crisis of 1870

 The affairs of the Moerdijk bridge, the rolling mill and other bad deals had led to many losses.
 In order to solve the problems, the capital of the company was increased by a staggering 500,000 guilders in June 1870.
 The last installment of this sum was to be paid on 24 September 1870.
 On 30 September 1870 the company then asked for an automatic stay so it would get time to reorganize its financial position, a step that led to wide disbelief and indignation.

 The reasons that the management gave for the automatic stay were that many credit lines had been terminated, and payments had failed to come in because of the Franco-Prussian War.
 Furthermore that employees had been drafted.
 The resulting delays in the construction of the Stella for the KNSM had led to missing 135,000 guilders in payment terms.
 (The loss on the Stella was later estimated at 68,414.)
 However, the root causes of the troubles were three.
 In order to generate more profits for the partners the company consistently worked with a capital that was far too small.
-A second root cause was the bad financial management of the company, that led to a lack of transparancy in the (financial) situation.
+A second root cause was the bad financial management of the company, that led to a lack of transparency in the (financial) situation.
 The consistent payment of a high dividend of c.
 8% was a third root cause.
 The automatic stay was granted by the court, and M.J.
 Pijnappel (lawyer), C. van der Vliet (creditor) and the famous engineer B.J.
 Tideman were appointed as administrators.